auth0/docs/articles/protocols/oidc/index.md

 ## How the protocol works

-Let's use the example we mentioned earlier, signing to Auth0 using your Google account, for a high level overview on how the flow works:
+Let's use the example we mentioned earlier, signing into Auth0 using your Google account, for a high level overview on how the flow works:

 1. When you choose to sign in to Auth0 using your Google account, Auth0 sends an **Authorization Request** to Google.
 1. Google authenticates your credentials or asks you to login if you are not already signed in, and asks for your authorization (lists all the permissions that Auth0 wants, for example read your email address, and asks you if you are ok with that).